CurveBending/CurveBending.github.io/_posts/2024-08-15-Startup Life.md

 Founding a company with little help is a lonely journey.
 But we learned the hard way that we have to keep the cofounding/hiring bar high, even if that means carrying the company ourselves until people can see what we see.

 Focusing on the actual building is also hard, surprisingly.
-The modern-day start-up wisdom is to focus on marketing and selling, get your name out there as quickly as possible, and raise and exit.
+The modern-day startup wisdom is to focus on marketing and selling, get your name out there as quickly as possible, and raise and exit.
 Not many suggestions are geared toward building a long-standing company, even when they do on the surface.

 Going into this, we both knew what this meant regarding our lifestyle.
 We made this decision together.
 Sometimes I wonder why I brought this on to my life when the alternative would be much less intense, stressful, and uncomfortable (spoiler alert: there's no glory in being a founder or a founder's partner when trying to build a real company)
 And I have to remind myself of the answer I always know: to create something bigger than us and to live a life we won't regret.